2 CBM_dataPrep_SK

 2.4 Module functioning

-2.4.2 Disturbances
+2.4.2 readDisturbanceEvents

 The user identifies what disturbances occur on the landscape during the simulations.
-Our example points to a file (userGcM3
+Our example points to a file that has the disturbance name and description, userDist

 There are 468 unique disturbance matrices identified in the defaults.
-Since root parameters and snag carbon transfer rates have hardwood and softwood specific rates, each disturbance has a hardwood and a softwood instance, which means we really have 234 unique disturbances across Canada as defaults in this modelling system, one for hardwood and one for softwood.
+Since root parameters and snag carbon transfer rates have hardwood and softwood specific rates, each disturbance has a hardwood and a softwood instance, which means we have 234 unique disturbances across Canada as defaults in this modelling system, one for hardwood and one for softwood.
 A user could add or modify the proportions transferred between pools to represent a disturbance (NOTE THAT THIS WOULD HAVE TO HAPPEN IN THE CSVs, and even then would that work?
 Does libcbm point to those files? what if we change them?
-QUESTION FOR SCOTT).
+QUESTION FOR SCOTT, VINI and SUSAN).
 Add a section on how one would modify the disturbance matrices

 Because growth curves can be identified by strata, multiple columns can be used to identify growth curves using the curveID